shiddy/shiddy.github.io/pelican/content/articles/Phone_marketing_nonsense.md

 Date: 2015-08-05
 Category: Random

-# I don’t want a new phone.
+# I don't want a new phone.

-I really don’t.
+I really don't.
 I love my phone despite all its flaws.
 All of which are completely my fault and are not in any way the manufacturers.
 My phone has lasted through a personal hell:

 * hours underwater when I went swimming on vacation
 * Being left in a snow bank for a few days when I had to hitchhike.